abdulwaheed76/practices/README.md

 Following are the default coverages if not overriden by manager.

+### TDD test notes
+A typical types flow:

+1. insert data in database via another controller (recommended) or directly in database (less recommended).
+Further testing will be based on this.
+At this stage, you should fully know what input will result in what output later.
+2. Make different and several cases for input and output.
+E.g table search, sort, group, total, etc.
+3. Hit controller/ api with different params etc for things mentioned in #2
+4. Compare output of #3 with expected output.
+If development is not completed, tests will fail and that is fine.
+This will help the developer also to do development and test it seamlessly.

+### Notes while writing tests

+* no need to know db query or internal logic of code of developer.
+It's not the business of tester.
+* no need to know actual/real data in db, tester can insert things himself for testing, during test.
+* controller/api route should exit though.
+Dummy route can be made.
+* controller/api route should not be 100% working before test is coded/started.
+However tester and developer, both should be 100% sure about input/expected output and requirements.

 #### Tools to use only for tests
 1. Jest
 1. React-testing-library